-1) Michael J. Weissmann, Ph.D., Chief Entomologist - Dr. Weissmann has been with Colorado Mosquito Control from April 2003 until January 2017 (seasonally in 2003-2013, year-round beginning in January 2014), after which time CMC rebranded and Dr. Weissmann became an employee of VDCI.
+- Michael J. Weissmann, Ph.D., Chief Entomologist Dr. Weissmann was with Colorado Mosquito Control from April 2003 until January 2017 (seasonally in 2003-2013, yearround beginning in January 2014), after which time CMC rebranded and Dr. Weissmann became an employee of VDCI (now a division of Rentokil-Terminix).
 He has been involved with mosquito identification since 1986 while serving as Assistant Curator at the University of Colorado Museum, assisting with identifications for the Boulder County Health Department.
 He has a B.A and M.A. in Biology from the University of Colorado in Boulder, and a Ph.D. in Entomology from Colorado State University in Ft.
 Collins.
-Complete Curriculum Vitae available upon request.

-- 2) Kelsey L. Renfro, B.S., Laboratory Manager Ms. Renfro has been with CMC/VDCI since May 2015, originally as a Field Technician but switching over to the Surveillance department part way through that season.
+Complete Curriculum Vitae available upon request. - 2) Kelsey L. Renfro, B.S., Laboratory Manager Ms. Renfro has been with CMC/VDCI since May 2015, originally as a Field Technician but switching over to the Surveillance department part way through that season.
 She stayed on part-time after the regular season to assist with NEON identifications in the "off-season."
 After receiving her B.S. in Biology from Metropolitan State University of Denver in December 2016, Ms. Renfro began working full time in the VDCI Surveillance Laboratory, focusing primarily on NEON identifications and data management.
-During the hurricane emergency recovery efforts in September 2017, she was deployed to Texas and Florida to assist with various VDCI post-hurricane mosquito surveillance and control contract as well as in 2018 to North Carolina.
-Ms. Renfro is a Certified Mosquito Identification Specialist, receiving extensive training in mosquito identification through the Advanced Mosquito Identification and Certification Workshop at the University of Florida's Medical Entomological Laboratory, March 2019. - 3) Anna E. Wanek, B.S., VDCI Denver Surveillance Manager Ms. Wanek started at VDCI in summer 2018 as a seasonal Surveillance Technician, setting traps and identifying mosquitoes for regional control contracts.
+During the hurricane emergency recovery efforts in September 2017, she was deployed to Texas and Florida to assist with various VDCI post-hurricane mosquito surveillance and control contracts as well as in 2018 to North Carolina.
+Ms. Renfro is a Certified Mosquito Identification Specialist, receiving extensive training in mosquito identification through the Advanced Mosquito Identification and Certification Workshop at the University of Florida's Medical Entomological Laboratory, March 2019.

+- 3) Anna E. Wanek, B.S., VDCI Denver Surveillance Manager Ms. Wanek started at VDCI in summer 2018 as a seasonal Surveillance Technician, setting traps and identifying mosquitoes for regional control contracts.
 In Spring 2020, she was promoted to the year-round position of Surveillance Manager, supervising the seasonal surveillance trapping team in the VDCI Denver Surveillance Laboratory.
-During the "off-season" she is being trained to assist with NEON identifications and data management, as well as assisting with pathogen test vialing and archive vialing for NEON samples.
-Ms. Wanek received her B.S. in Biology from Metropolitan State University of Denver in May 2018. - 4) Seasonal Surveillance Technicians VDCI employs several seasonal technicians to work in the Surveillance Laboratory, setting traps and identifying mosquitoes.
+During the "off-season" she assists with NEON identifications and data management, as well as assisting with pathogen test vialing and archive vialing for NEON samples.
+Ms. Wanek received her B.S. in Biology from Metropolitan State University of Denver in May 2018.
+Ms. Wanek is a Certified Mosquito Identification Specialist, receiving extensive training in mosquito identification through the Advanced Mosquito Identification and Certification Workshop at the University of Florida's Medical Entomological Laboratory, March 2022. - 4) Seasonal Surveillance Technicians VDCI employs several seasonal technicians to work in the Surveillance Laboratory, setting traps and identifying mosquitoes.
 Most work only with Colorado specimens, but if needed some are trained to identify other species from outside of Colorado and assist with pathogen test and archive vialing of VDCI samples.
-All seasonal technicians are fully trained in mosquito taxonomic identification by Dr. Weissmann and Ms. Renfro, and regularly checked for accuracy (see below under "Technician Training Protocol"). - 5) Vector Disease Control International (VDCI) has laboratories nationwide that can, when necessary, assist with all areas of mosquito control and surveillance services.
-Scientific services at VDCI are directly supervised by Dr. Dan Markowski, Ph.D., Entomologist.
-Dr. Markowski is available to assist VDCI personnel with mosquito identification questions when needed and makes approximately quarterly visits to Colorado to visit the VDCI Denver office and laboratory.
+All seasonal technicians are fully trained in mosquito taxonomic identification by Dr. Weissmann and Ms. Renfro, and regularly checked for accuracy (see below under "Technician Training Protocol"). - 5) Vector Disease Control International (VDCI) has laboratories nationwide that can, if necessary, assist with all areas of mosquito control and surveillance services.